-“How can I volunteer in an ecovillage?” is easily the most common question we receive at GEN Europe.
+How can I volunteer in an ecovillage?” is easily the most common question we receive at GEN Europe.
 Whether you’re simply looking for a holiday with purpose, want to meet like-minded people and learn new skills, or are seeking to dip your toe in community living for the first time, volunteering in community can be a life-changing experience.
-So if you’re thinking of changing your life in 2022, here we give you the rundown of the most common ways of volunteering – including one way to volunteer with all your costs covered, and three current opportunities to do just that!
+So if you’re thinking of changing your life this year, here we give you the rundown of the most common ways of volunteering – including one way to volunteer with all your costs covered!

 Volunteering in an ecovillage: the basics